Want to know how hypnosis is related to relaxation?

 You see, the skill in going into hypnosis mostly resides inside the hypnosis subject.
 The hypnotist’s role is not to force hypnosis onto anyone.
 Rather, our role as hypnotist is guiding the subject into hypnosis.

 Just as with every other skill that we learn, some people are very close to that and do not need much guidance.
 And some people are much further away.

 We don’t know how far someone is along the pathway to hypnosis until we hypnotize them for the first time.

 Unlike most of our other skills, we don’t really have any measure to tell us how far along the path to hypnosis a specific individual is, so the only way to find out is to hypnotize them and discover what happens.

 This is where the metaphor comes in.
 Imagine that the supermarket is the hypnotic state your subject wants to experience.
 Some of them will be living right next to the supermarket and can walk there.
 Others will live a long way away and while they can walk there, it will take a long time.

 The roads and pathways and means of transportation are analogous to the method we use to induce hypnosis, known as the induction.

 When we do a progressive relaxation induction, or something equivalent to it involving relaxation, we are effectively telling them to walk to the supermarket.
 We are more-or-less certain to guide them there.
 But we don’t really know how far away they are at the outset.

 It could be that they live right next door to the supermarket and it takes only a minute.
 It could be that they’re in the next town and it takes hours or days.

-Luckily there are much faster ways.
+Luckily there are much faster ways such as hypnotic fractionation.